800-450-6118

 The condition known as carpal tunnel syndrome is actually a neurological disorder of the median nerve.
 The median nerve controls sensations from the fingers and palm of the hand.

-Every symptom of carpal tunnel syndrome is the result of that crushing action.
+Every symptom of carpal tunnel syndrome is the result of that nerve crushing action.
 The symptoms are felt in the fingers and palm and include:

 Why people believe in carpal tunnel herbal supplements

 In almost every instance, the origin of pain is inflammation.
-And carpal tunnel syndrome is certainly due to inflamed tendons.
+And carpal tunnel syndrome is also certainly due to inflamed tendons.

 So logically, if you reduce the inflammation inside the wrist, you should reduce carpal tunnel symptoms.